bastibe/libsndfile-binaries/README.md

 * Ogg Vorbis by Xiph.Org Foundation, 3-clause BSD License.

 * Opus by Xiph.Org Foundation and Broadcom and Microsoft, 3-clause BSD License.

+* Mpg123 by Michael Hipp and others, LGPL v2.1 License.

+* Lame by Mike Cheng, Mark Taylor, and The LAME Project, LGP v2 License.